-An attorney can provide your family support as you consider whether a guardianship is in your family’s best interests.
-Contact Cullen & Murphy for skilled guidance on guardianship issues.
+An attorney can support your family as you consider whether a guardianship is in your family’s best interests.
+Contact Cullen Family Law Group for skilled guidance on guardianship issues.
 We will advise you of the proper procedure to obtain a guardianship.
-Our practice handles the actual guardianship proceedings, as well as a termination of guardianship.
+Our practice handles the guardianship and termination of guardianship proceedings.

 California Guardianship Basics

 There are three types of guardians: guardian of a person, guardian of an estate, and guardian of a person and estate.
 The different types reflect the knowledge that different people have different needs from guardians.
-The attorneys at Cullen & Murphy can counsel you on the proper type of guardianship that would best suit the degree of assistance required by the dependent.
+The attorneys at Cullen Family Law Group can counsel you on the proper type of guardianship that would best suit the degree of assistance the dependent requires.

 Adoption v.
 Guardianship In California

-Adoption in California is different from a legal guardianship.
-The court may terminate the guardianship if it is in the best interest of the child.
-An adoption, on the other hand, cannot be terminated by the court.
-In some cases, stepparents who are unable to terminate the biological parent’s legal rights may seek guardianship instead of a stepparent adoption.
-If the court obtains protection over an adult, it is considered a conservatorship.
+Adoption in California is different from legal guardianship.
+The Court may terminate the guardianship if it is in the child’s best interest.
+On the other hand, the Court cannot terminate an adoption.
+In some cases, stepparents who are unable to terminate the biological parent’s legal rights may seek guardianship instead of stepparent adoption.
+If the Court obtains protection over an adult, it is considered a conservatorship.
 We do not seek conservatorships for adults.

 For any family law matter related to guardianship, contact a California family law lawyer at Cullen Family Law Group.
 We have law offices in both Riverside and Temecula.